lcwy220/Social-Recommendation/README.md

    **Comments**：I recommend you researchers should be careful with the GraphRec's performance, since although the performance is reproducted with some additional skills, it's still much worse than TrustSVD.
 So I hope all you guys can use TrustSVD as one of the baselines for Social Recommendation problem.

+## 2. TrustSVD

+  I find that TrustSVD is also really a strong baseline in social recommendation.

+  So I add the config file with implementation of Librec.